vuvuzela/vuvuzela/README.md

 scaling to millions of users.
 Previous systems that hide metadata using Tor (such as [Pond](https://pond.imperialviolet.org/)) are prone to traffic analysis attacks.
-Systems that encrypt metadata using techniques like DC-nets and PIR don't scale past thousands of users.
+Systems that encrypt metadata using techniques like DC-nets and PIR don't scale beyond thousands of users.

 Vuvuzela uses efficient cryptography ([NaCl](http://nacl.cr.yp.to)) to hide as much metadata as possible and adds noise to metadata that can't be encrypted